 Having short but frequent brushing sessions is much better than infrequently brushing him for hours at a time.

-Aim for 3 or even 4 sessions per week, 20 minutes each.
-Start with the undercoat rake and finish off the last 5 minutes with the slicker brush.
+Aim for4 sessions per week, 10-15 minutes each.
+Start with the undercoat rake and finish the last 5 minutes with the slicker brush.

 3. Start from the head down

-It sounds so obvious, but it’s super easy to grab the brush and start on those juicy thighs or lower back.
-But try your best to start at the top and work your way down.
+It sounds so obvious, but it’s easy to grab the brush and start on those juicy thighs or lower back.
+Always remember to start at the top and work your way down.

 4. For puppies, use a Pin & Bristle brush

-When it comes to puppies, they do not need such a plan of action in place, but they do need to be brushed occassionally.
+When it comes to puppies, they do not need such a plan of action in place, but they do need to be brushed occasionally.
 Plus, introducing the idea of brushing early on will help your puppy enjoy brushing when they need it the most, in adulthood.
+Related post: When do husky puppies start shedding

 Pin & Bristle brushes like this one are excellent for puppies because they’re incredibly soft and forgiving.
 When puppies don’t really shed that much, it’s easy to give them a brush once a week, if that.